-Of all the destinations in Italy, Verona and Lake Garda are often overlooked.
+Of all the cities and destinations in Italy, Verona and Lake Garda are often overlooked compared to the appeal of Rome and Venice.
 I didn’t regret at all choosing these cities for my visit.
-Through this itinerary, you can enjoy the best of Verona and Lake Garda in just 3 days!
+Through this itinerary, you can enjoy the best of Verona and Lake Garda in just 3 short days!

 About Verona & Lake Garda